 It really is an ingredient that goes from “what’s that?” to “Oh, my God.
 I have to put on a pair of pants and drive to the store in the middle of a storm for sambal!”
 It’s perfect in scrambled eggs.
 It’s wonderful mashed with avocado.
 It brightens a salsa, and makes your queso dip leap out of the bowl in joy.

 So, spoon some of this magical ingredient into a bowl, grab your F.N.
-Sharp chef knife and let’s get cooking!
+Sharp chef knife and get that cutting board ready for for some slicing!

 Ingredients